 - not receiving full entitlement to benefits

 - a lack of money management skills – also known as financial capability

 Excluded individuals pay more for basic necessities, interest and charges on money transactions.
 Financial exclusion impacts on low income groups, especially those with problems such as addiction, homelessness, mental health issues and family breakdown.

 Many people find it difficult to provide the necessary forms of identification to open a bank account.
-This makes it more difficult to access affordable credit.
-We offer help with providing forms of identification and getting a suitable account opened.
+We offer help with providing forms of identification.

 How can I improve my financial capability?

 We can help you to manage your money more effectively, we call this financial capability.
 We can put you in touch with affordable sources of loans and maximise your income by ensuring that you are in receipt of all the benefits you are entitled to.

 - group based financial literacy sessions for community organisations

 - assistance with small debts